SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_queries/Querying_an_Elasticsearch_database.md

 ### Manually setting the replication count for indices

-Follosing commands allow you to alter the number of replicas (per shard) for indices matching the specific criteria.
-This is useful if you would like to reduce your per-node shard count and also if there are more replicas then the number of nodes, which is not very useful and put an unnecessary strain to the system.
-Furthermore you can use it to cutomize the availability of your ElasticSearch database.
+With the queries below, you can alter the number of replicas (per shard) for indices matching the specific criteria.
+This is useful if you want to reduce your per-node shard count, and also if there are more replicas than the number of nodes, which can put an unnecessary strain on the system.
+You can also use it to customize the availability of your Elasticsearch database.

-Note:
+> [!NOTE]
-This setting only applies for current data and does not apply to new data.
-As the newer data added by DataMiner will again have the default amount of replicas.
+> This setting only applies for current data.
+It does not apply to new data.
+The newer data added by DataMiner will again have the default number of replicas.

 To set the replication count for indices in the Elasticsearch database, first enter the query below: